 Invests across various technology sectors, including energy, medical and business enterprise software.
 Transparent – investors can see which underlying companies they will be invested in.
 Targets a return of £1.60 per £1 invested and should be viewed as at the upper end of the risk scale.

 Foresight Group has joined forces with Williams Advanced Engineering: the result is the Foresight Williams Technology EIS Fund.
 The fund invests into early-stage, unquoted companies that are developing disruptive technology and pioneering innovations, which can benefit from Williams’ technical, engineering and commercial expertise.

 Jenson's first SEIS first fund was launched soon after the Seed Enterprise Investment Scheme was introduced in 2012.
-This sixth tranche of the Jenson SEIS and EIS fund offers a mixture of new technology investments and follow-on funding into companies previously backed by Jenson SEIS and EIS funds.
+This latest EIS fund offers a mixture of new technology investments and follow-on funding into companies previously backed by Jenson SEIS and EIS funds.

 Mercia EIS Fund invests in early-stage technology and life sciences, seeking to commercialise developments from industry and spin-outs from 19 UK universities.
 It has a focus on the Midlands, the North of England and Scotland.

 Par Syndicate EIS is a technology growth EIS fund which co-invests with business angels from Par Equity's well established network.
 It focuses on the "equity gap" outside London: opportunities that are beyond the reach of an individual business angel but not quite big enough for private equity to be interested.